-The Division recently secured a higher fine for a defendant's failure to disclose a separate conspiracy, while pleading guilty to another conspiracy in United States v.
+In 2014, the Division secured a higher fine for a defendant's failure to disclose a separate conspiracy while pleading guilty to another conspiracy in United States v.
 Bridgestone.
-There, the Division noted that Bridgestone's failure to disclose its participation in a second cartel involving anti-vibration rubber parts at the time it pleaded guilty to a prior conspiracy involving marine hoses was an aggravating factor in the \$425 million fine imposed.87 The Division stated that it would 'take a hard line when repeat offenders fail to disclose additional anticompetitive behaviour'.
+In this case, the Division noted that Bridgestone's failure to disclose its participation in a second cartel involving anti-vibration rubber parts at the time it pleaded guilty to a prior conspiracy involving marine hoses was an aggravating factor in the US\$425 million fine imposed.
+The Division stated that it would 'take a hard line when repeat offenders fail to disclose additional anticompetitive behaviour'.